 This is not an absolute rule by any means, but cool greens tend to be suitable for creating a smart, formal design scheme.
 This traditional living room benefits from a cool green shade that's brighter than sage, but less demanding than a bright emerald.

-If yours is a country style cottage – or you'd love to create a cottage look – a small repeat floral patterned wallpaper in green is a fabulous choice.
-Match it with dark woods and furs for a cosy, welcoming feel.
+If yours is a country-style cottage – or you'd love to create a cottage look – a small repeat floral patterned wallpaper in green is a fabulous choice.
+Match it with dark woods and furs for a cozy, welcoming feel.

-8. Complement wood and leather with a cool green
+13. Complement warm hues with a cool green

-Dark floors and dark furniture tends to create a formal look, so if you're looking for green living room design ideas to suit a more traditional – or vintage-style – living room, pick a tone that matches the dark wood shades, but ensure you add touches of warmth in richer, hotter colours with the addition of accessories, such as rugs.
+Dark floors and dark furniture tends to create a formal look, so if you're looking for green living room designs to suit a more traditional – or vintage-style – living room, pick a tone that matches the dark wood shades, but ensure you add touches of warmth in richer, hotter colors with the addition of accessories, such as rugs.

 If your living room has a contemporary look that you want to keep subtle and stylish rather than bold, pick a piece of furniture in a deep, petrol green, rather than a louder, apple shade.
 It's the perfect complement to industrial materials, such as metal-framed windows and exposed brick walls.

-Olive green is such an easy, elegant shade of green to live with, but what if you want to give your colour scheme a little more punch?
-One way to do so is to pick furniture in bolder colours – and if you are really clever, you can add two accent colours (as below) at the same time.
+Olive green is such an easy, elegant shade of green to live with, but what if you want to give your living room color scheme a little more punch?
+One way to do so is to pick furniture in bolder colors – and if you are really clever, you can add two accent colors at the same time.
 Here, the main accent shade is gold – seen in the sofa and accessories; the pastel pink makes a single appearance, perfect for maximum impact.

 If you want to put green on one wall only, picking a large repeat print green wallpaper will create lots of impact.
 You can match this type of wallpaper design with all kinds of furniture styles to create the type of room you'd like; here, it's the perfect backdrop to Mid-century modern furniture.

-Ask a colour psychologist and they'll tell you that green is the most restful of shades; add an element of nature to your room's design, and you'll maximise the effect.
-So, if you're after green living room design ideas that will create a restful haven, a leafy green wallpaper (or curtains, or upholstery fabric) should be your go-to choice.
-Push home the point by doubling up patterns, prints and colours, as here with the sofa/wallpaper combination.
+Ask a color psychologist and they'll tell you that green is the most restful of shades; add an element of nature to your room's design, and you'll maximize the effect.
+So, if you're after green living room ideas that will create a restful haven, a leafy green wallpaper (or curtains, or upholstery fabric) should be your go-to choice.
+Push home the point by doubling up patterns, prints and colors, as here with the sofa/wallpaper combination.

-If your living space is open-plan, you may want to try zoning it into different areas with the help of different colours.
-Our advice is to use harmonious or contrasting colours to create a colour scheme that is vibrant yet coherent.
+If your living space is open-plan, you may want to try zoning it into different areas with the help of different colors.
+Our advice is to use harmonious or contrasting colors to create a color scheme that is vibrant yet coherent.

-We have more living room window dressing ideas for your to browse.
+- We have more living room window ideas for your to browse.

 Teal is another chameleon shade that can lean either towards green or towards blue, and can sit right in-between.
 It's a great option for creating a dark and atmospheric design scheme in your living room.

-This living room combines a teal wallpaper from Farrow & Ball with dark flooring and warm Mid-century furniture.
+This living room combines a deep teal wallpaper with dark flooring and warm Mid-century furniture.
 We think it all works beautifully.

-19. Pick a deep grey green for a period-style room
+24. Pick a light grey green for a period-style room

-If you've installed wall panelling in your living room, picking a shade that might have been typically authentic will give it a smart, period feel.
-We love grey green which, matched with black, creates a sophisticated feel.
-However, we'd always advocate adding a splash of warmth in furniture or accessories, with red/pink being the perfect colour contrast.
+If you've installed wall paneling in your living room, picking a shade that might have been typically authentic will give it a smart, period feel.
+We love grey-green which, matched with black, creates a sophisticated feel.
+However, we'd always advocate adding a splash of warmth in furniture or accessories, with red/pink being the perfect color contrast.

 Looking for green living room design ideas to enliven an all-white living room?
 A green accent wall is a great place to start.
 Pick an easy-going pale green shade if you prefer a more understated look and pair it with light greys and dark blues to ground the look.